-Assessment of individual and collective provisions for loan losses will always be based on a significant degree of discretion.
-This item was in 2020, and has continued to be, particularly challenging item due to the ongoing Covid-19 situation.
 Models used to calculate future credit losses contains forward-looking macro data, and in events of major changes to the economy, the current models and parameters must be changed accordingly.
+Macro-data used in the model for calculating future credit losses is shown in note 7 in the financial statements.